dell/helm-charts/charts/karavi-topology/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Dell Community Kubernetes Helm Chart for Karavi Topology
+# Dell Community Helm Chart for Karavi Topology

 Karavi Topology can be deployed using Helm.